Zaha Hadid: Heydar Aliyev Center, Baku, Azerbaijan (2007–2013)

-Dongdaemun Design Plaza, Seoul, Korea (2007–2013)
+Dongdaemun Design Plaza, Seoul, South Korea (2007–2013)

 The Dongdaemun Design Plaza (2007–2013) is among the largest buildings in Seoul, South Korea.
 Its name means "Great Gate of the East", in reference to the old walls of the city.
 The complex of 86,574 square metres contains exhibition space, a museum of design, conference rooms and other common facilities, as well as the bureaux and a marketplace for designers which is open 24 hours a day.
 The main building is 280 metres long with seven levels, including three levels underground.
 The smooth-skinned, giant mushroom-like structure floating atop sloping pylons is made of concrete, aluminium, steel and stone on the exterior, and finished inside with plaster reinforced with synthetic fibre, acoustic tiles, acrylic resin, and stainless steel and polished stone on the interior.
 Hadid wrote that the principal characteristics of her design were "transparency, porousness, and durability."
 It also features many ecological features, including a double skin, solar panels, and a system for recycling water.

 Library and Learning Center, Vienna University of Economics and Business, Vienna, Austria (2008–2013)

-The Library and Learning Center was designed as the centrepiece of the new University of Economics in Vienna.
+The Library and Learning Center was designed as the centrepiece of the new campus of the Vienna University of Economics and Business.
 Containing 28,000 square metres of space, its distinctive Hadid features include walls sloping at 35 degrees and massive black volume cantilevered at an angle over the plaza in front of the building.
 She described the interior as follows: "The straight lines of the building's exterior separate as they move inward, becoming curvilinear and fluid to generate a free-formed interior canyon that serves as the principal public plaza of the Center, as well as generating corridors and bridges ensuring smooth transitions between different levels."

-Serpentine Sackler North Gallery, Kensington Gardens, London UK (2009–2013)
+Serpentine Sackler North Gallery, Kensington Gardens, London, United Kingdom (2009–2013)

 The Serpentine Sackler Gallery is a synthesis of two distinct parts – the 19th century classical brick structure named The Magazine (a former gunpowder store), and a 21st-century tensile structure.
-This is the second art space (after the MAXII Museum in Rome) where Zaha Hadid Architects worked on the melding of both old and new elements.
+This is the second art space (after the MAXXI Museum in Rome) where Zaha Hadid Architects worked on the melding of both old and new elements.
 Zaha Hadid's Magazine extension on the original Grade II building was aided by the reinstatement of the building to an historic arrangement as a free-standing pavilion within an enclosure, with the former courtyards covered.
 The North Gallery extension features Hadid's distinct hallmark of curves, and houses a series of skylights which welcome natural light into the space as well as retractable blinds when less light is needed.
 Hadid also worked in collaboration with architect and heritage specialist Liam O'Connor, whose reconstructions and conversions of the original space were designed in consultation with English Heritage and Westminster City Council.
 The extension houses internal exhibition spaces as well as the museum shop and offices for the curatorial team.